 \section{NUMERICAL RESULTS}

 ~ In the simulation, we use $1\times10^4$ walkers to sample the $f(\bm{R},t)$ or $\mathcal{F}(\bm{R},t)$.
 We let the ensemble evolve $1\times10^4$ steps for the single-channel system and $2\times10^4$ steps for the coupling-channel systems with the $\Delta t=0.01\mathrm{GeV}^{-1}$ for each step to ensure stability.
-The resulting energy is averaged over the last 5000 steps to reduce fluctuation, thus the statistical uncertainty, the correlations among adjacent steps should be considered.
+The resulting energy is averaged over the last 5000 steps to reduce fluctuation. \clabel[uncertainty]{To estimate the statistical uncertainty, the correlations among adjacent steps should be considered.
 To do this, we divide the steps into blocks and calculate the block averages.
 When the block size is taken large enough, the averages become uncorrelated and the uncertainty becomes independent of the block size.
 We find the blocks have become uncorrelated when taking the size as 500 steps.
 So we divide the last 5000 steps into 10 blocks of size 500 steps.
 Then by using the Jackknife resampling method \cite{gattringer2009quantum}, the uncertainty turns out to be less than 1 MeV.
 As an example, the uncertainty of $\Omega^-(sss)$ mass is 0.3 MeV.
 More details are given in Appendix~\ref{app:statistical_uncertainty}.}

 Once the system is stabilized, the wave function will not change with time.
 We calculate the radial distribution $r_{ij}^2\rho(r_{ij})$, mean-square radius and charge mean-square radius using forward walking algorithm introduced in Sec.~\ref{forwardwalking}.
 The $\rho(r_{12})$ is defined as